Management plan compartment 3

 The mosaic of bare gravels, open grassland and scrub will be managed to favour ground-nesting birds including woodlark, nightjar, lapwing and little ringed plover.

-The area known as Aldernbridge Gully is characterised by wet woodland - exclusively tall, out-grown alder coppice on the valley floor and lower slopes fed by springs, seepages and the pond from the former airfield at the head of the valley.
+The area known as Aldernbridge Gully is characterised by wet woodland - exclusively tall, out-grown alder coppice on the valley floor and lower slopes fed by springs, seepages and the former airfield settling pond (in subcompartment 3B) at the head of the valley.
 There are two small tributary streams.
 Woodland on the higher slopes is predominantly oak (akin to wood pasture) and birch with some willow carr and wet birch at the valley head.
-The ground flora is rich on the valley floor, markedly so around the springs and seepages with a range of bryophytes (including some Sphagnum mosses) and vascular plants including opposite-leaved golden-saxifrage.
+The ground flora is rich on the valley floor, markedly so around the springs and seepages with a range of bryophytes (including some Sphagnum mosses) and vascular plants including opposite-leaved golden saxifrage.
 The water is extremely iron-rich, this is more prominent towards the head of the valley and may originate from water seeping through metal debris left over from the airfield.
 There are some old open-growth hawthorns on drier slopes in this compartment and some evidence of woodbanks.

 ObjectiveAreaMethodComment

-2) Investigate water source and quality by 2011.
+3A.2) Investigate water source and quality.
 Head of valley.
 Seek advice from Environment Agency.
 Pronounced iron enrichment.

-3) Maintain woodland screen alongside A339.
-Wide, mainly birch woodland screen in SW corner. method.
+3A.3) Maintain woodland screen alongside A339.
+Wide, mainly birch woodland screen in SW corner.
+Minimal intervention.

-4) Repair exclosures in valley bottom by 2011.
-Either side of gully towards southern end.
-Re-construct damaged parts.
+3A.4) Maintain exclosures in valley bottom.
+Across gully just upstream of confluence.
+Repair damaged parts.
 To be used in alder gully monitoring highlighted in surveys.

-Known as Ballshill Heath this is diverse area incorporating dry heath, acid grassland with bracken and an important wet flush.
+Known as Ballshill Heath this is a diverse area incorporating dry heath, acid grassland with bracken and an important wet flush.
 There are areas of scrub (gorse and birch) and secondary birch woodland with some older mixed woodland, with a large proportion of oak.
 There is also a small clump of suckering aspen.
-The fenced pond remaining from the days of the airbase is at the northern end of this sub-compartment and old gravel winning pits have formed a series of ephemeral ponds, important strongholds for great crested newts.
+A fenced concrete-lined balancing pond from the days of the airbase lies at the northern end of this sub-compartment, and old gravel winning pits have formed a series of ephemeral ponds, important strongholds for great crested newts.
 The undulating topography at the southern end is of importance, not least for the series of south-facing slopes which provide basking areas for reptiles and a warm microclimate for invertebrates.
-A fenced concrete lined pond constructed during the military period lies at the northern end.

 ObjectiveAreaMethodComment

-Control bracken using a combination of cutting by hand or rolling in spring to bruise stems and weaken rhizomes, followed by application of fern-specific herbicide (Asulox or alternative).
+Control bracken using a combination of cutting by hand or rolling in spring to bruise stems and weaken rhizomes, followed by application of fern-specific herbicide.

 Retain a birch scrub edge on woodland and heath margins.

 Retain concrete and other rubble as hibernacula and basking areas in NE corner of compartment.
-Retain and enhance log and brash habitat piles for amphibians around ponds and across compartment.
+Retain and enhance log and brash habitat piles for amphibians around ponds and across subcompartment.

-3) Open up and repair pond by 2011.
+3B.3) Open up and repair settling pond.
 Head of feeder stream into Aldernbrige Gully.
-Cut and remove birch from wet flush to prevent it from drying out.
+Cut and remove encroaching scrub to prevent pond from drying out.
 Coppice selected individual stems of alder.
 Focus on the south side.
 Dig up and remove 1/3 of reedmace each year.

 Investigate and repair seepage to retain water for longer into the summer.